Sri M

 Sri M (born Mumtaz Ali Khan, 6 November 1948), also known as Sri Madhukar Nath, is an Indian yogi, spiritual guide, orator, and educationist.
-He is the pioneer of the Nath tradition of Hinduism and is the disciple of Sri Maheshwarnath Babaji, who was a disciple of Sri Guru Babaji (Mahavatar Babaji).
+He belongs to the Nath tradition of Hinduism and is the disciple of Sri Maheshwarnath Babaji, who was a disciple of Sri Guru Babaji (Mahavatar Babaji).
 Sri M lives in Madanapalle, Andhra Pradesh, India.
 He received the Padma Bhushan, India's third-highest civilian award, in 2020.

 Early life

-Mumtaz Ali Khan was born on 6 November 1948 to an affluent Muslim family in Trivandrum, Travancore–Cochin (now in Kerala).
+Mumtaz Ali Khan was born on 6 November 1948 to an affluent Muslim family in Trivandrum, Travancore (now in Kerala).
 In his autobiography, Apprenticed to a Himalayan Master, Sri M describes meeting his guru Sri Maheshwarnath Babaji in the backyard of his home in Trivandrum: a distinguished, youthful-looking stranger with matted hair, standing near a jackfruit tree.
 After a brief conversation, the stranger disappeared.
 This was a turning point in nine-year old Sri M's life, and he later said about the meeting:

 After the jackfruit tree incident, although outwardly I looked like any other boy of that age, my personality had undergone a profound change.
 A secret life went on within, side by side with the ordinary activities of day-to-day existence.
 The inner journey had begun and the first sign of this was that I began to meditate without even knowing the word meditation.

 After this, Sri M made contact with a number of South Indian saints who included Bhagawan Nityananda of Ganeshpuri, Yogi Gopala Saami, Kaladi Mastan, Swami Abhedananda, Chempazhanti Swami, Swami Tapasyananda and Mai Ma.

 Quest for self-realisation

 According to his autobiography, Sri M left his home at age nineteen to find his master in the Himalayas.
 Exhausted by the search, he met Sri Maheshwarnath Babaji—the same person he had met when he was nine—at the Vyasa Gufa (cave) near Badrinath.
 Sri M lived with Maheshwarnath Babaji for three-and-a-half years and learned many things.
-Initiated into the Nath tradition, his Kundalini energy was awakened.
+Initiated into the Nath tradition.
 Sri M and Sri Maheshwarnath Babaji traveled to a mutt in Tholing, Tibet.
 His desire to meet Grand Master Sri Guru Babaji (Mahavatar Babaji) was fulfilled on Nilkantha Hill with the help of Maheshwarnath Babaji.
 Sri M claimed that Sri Babaji was his master in a previous life, and Maheshwarnath Babaji reportedly had the power to materialize and de-materialize in any form on earth or beyond.